Thailand's Golden Triangle Tour

 Prices depend on your choice of hotel and when you want to travel.

 We offer several hotel options for this package, ranging from three to five stars.
 If you have specific hotels in mind, please let us know.
 All of the hotels we use are carefully chosen for location, amenities, quality of service, security and value.
-We only use hotels that are gay-owned, gay-managed or gay-friendly.
-We inspect most hotels at least once a year.
+We use only hotels that are LGBT-friendly.

 To see prices and compare hotels please click on the "$" button on the left.
 If you have questions or suggestions about the hotels we use, please email us.